leesper/readme/README.md

 ## Visuals

-Some screenshots or GIFs about your project.
+Some screenshots or GIFs about your project. [ttygif](https://github.com/icholy/ttygif) can help, and [Asciinema](https://asciinema.org/) for a more sophisticated method.

 ## Requirements